Academic Calendar 2025-2026

 18.3.5 - Informing the Student

-If the Instructor decides that the finding warrants a remedy or sanction within the scope of those available to the Instructor (see Academic Regulation 18.3.4.2), and the case is not being referred to the School, the Instructor must complete the Finding of a Departure from Academic Integrity Form and email it to the student’s Queen’s email account to inform the student of the outcome of the investigation.
+If the Instructor decides that the finding warrants a sanction from the list of those available to the Instructor (see Academic Regulation 18.3.4.2), and the case is not being referred to the AI Lead because the student has one or more prior findings on file (see Section 18.3.4.3), the Instructor must complete the Finding form and email it to the student’s Queen’s email account to inform the student of the outcome of the investigation.

 The completed form supplies the student with the following information:

-- The reasons for the remedy(ies) or sanction(s), including any mitigating or aggravating circumstances;
+• The reasons for the sanction(s), including how any mitigating or aggravating circumstances were considered;

-- The student’s right to appeal the finding and/or the remedy or sanction to the School;
+• The student’s right to appeal the finding and/or the sanction to the School;

-- The School resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures; and
+• The University resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures.

-When a case is referred to the AI Lead for the assignment of a remedy or sanction, the Instructor must complete the Finding of a Departure from Academic Integrity Form to provide the details of the finding, the reasons for the finding, the evidence upon which the finding was made, and the categorization of the departure as Level I or Level II, and email the Finding of Departure from Academic Integrity Form to the student’s Queen’s email account to inform the student of the outcome of the investigation and the referral of the case to the School for the assignment of the remedy or sanction.
+When a case is referred to the AI Lead for the assignment of a sanction, the Instructor must complete the Finding form to provide the summary of the meeting with the student including any mitigating circumstances the students may have shared, details of the finding, the reasons for the finding, the evidence upon which the finding was made, and to inform the student of the outcome of the investigation and the referral of the case to the AI Lead for the assignment of the sanction.
+The completed form must be emailed to the student at their Queen’s University email address.

-The AI Lead shall decide the remedy or sanction and must inform the student and the Instructor in writing of the following:
+The AI Lead shall decide the sanction (s) and must inform the student and the Instructor in writing of the following:

-- The reasons for the remedy(ies) or sanction(s), including any mitigating or aggravating circumstances;
+• The reasons for the sanction(s), including any mitigating or aggravating circumstances;

-- The student’s right to appeal the finding and/or the remedy(ies) or sanction(s);
+• The student’s right to appeal the finding and/o r the sanction(s);

-- The School resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures; and
+• The University resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures.

 18.3.6 - Procedures with Respect to Exchange, Letter of Permission and Collaborative Students